Iran daily virus deaths exceed 100 for first time in 2 months - RFI

 Tehran (AFP)

-Iran on Sunday reported over 100 new deaths in a single day from the novel coronavirus, for the first time in two months.
+Iran Sunday reported over 100 deaths in a single day from the novel coronavirus for the first time in two months, with authorities saying a recent surge in confirmed cases is due to increased testing.

+The Islamic republic has struggled to contain what has become the Middle East's deadliest outbreak of the COVID-19 illness since it reported its first cases in the Shiite holy city of Qom in February.

+But since April, the country has progressively lifted restrictions aimed at containing the outbreak to ease the intense pressure on its sanctions-hit economy.

+Official figures have shown a rising trajectory in new confirmed cases since early May, when Iran hit a near two-month low in daily recorded infections.

-In televised remarks, health ministry spokeswoman Sima Sadat Lari announced 107 Covid-19 fatalities in the past 24 hours, raising the overall toll to 8,837.
+In televised remarks, health ministry spokeswoman Sima Sadat Lari announced 107 deaths from COVID-19 in the past 24 hours, raising the overall toll to 8,837.

-"It was very painful for us to announce the triple-digit figure," said Lari.
+"It was very painful for us to announce the triple digit figure," Lari said.

 "This is an unpredictable and wild virus and may surprise us at any time," she added, urging Iranians to observe health protocols.